krother/Python3_Basics_Tutorial/challenges/palindrome.md

 **🎯 Write a function that checks whether a string is a palindrome:**

+    :::python
     def is_palindrome(s):
         ...

 ## Tests

+Test your function with this code:

+    :::python
     assert is_palindrome('Abba')
     assert is_palindrome('kayak')
     assert is_palindrome('Rats live on no evil star')